sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 ## Authentication

-`dlt` currently supports two options for authentication:
+`data_load_tool` currently supports two options for authentication:
 1. [OAuth2](#using-oauth2) (recommended) allows you to authenticate to Databricks using a service principal via OAuth2 M2M.
 2. [Access token](#using-access-token) approach using a developer access token.
 This method may be deprecated in the future by Databricks.